jdtibochab/coralme-models/README.rst

 1. Go to the desired directory, e.g. ``cd clean/`` or ``cd published/``
 2. run ``bash build.sh 0 1 1 1 ORGANISM_NAME``.

 ORGANISM_NAME must exist in directory.
-The four numbers are binary flags to run (if 1) / not run (if 0): (1) BLASTp, (2) Data synchronization and complementation, (3) ME-model reconstruction and OSM generation, (4) ME-model troubleshooting.
+The four numbers are binary flags to run (if 1) / not run (if 0):
+1. BLASTp
+2. Data synchronization and complementation and OSM generation
+3. ME-model reconstruction
+4. ME-model troubleshooting.

 Since we provide here BLASTp results, the first number can be set to 0.
 Setting it to 1 will run a BLASTp with 4 CPU cores and overwrite files in blast_files_and_results under each organisms directory.

 **Important**: ME-models are saved as Pickle files.